Submit support requests and browse self-service resources.

 One of the best approaches to API testing is to pair your API platform, like Akana, with a test automation platform, like Perfecto.
 Akana provides an integrated test client that allows for both functional testing as well as validating whether security policies are met.
 And Perfecto provides an automation platform that accelerates test execution.

 Once your API has been tested and reviewed, it can be deployed in production.
-Enterprise APIs are typically hosted on API gateways that ensure the expected performance, security, and scalability requirements are met.
+Enterprise APIs, including cloud APIs, are typically hosted on API gateways that ensure the expected performance, security, and scalability requirements are met.

 To facilitate adoption of the API, publish it in an API developer portal.
 You can enhance API adoption significantly by offering clear documentation that describes API functions and applicable use cases.
 In addition, it should clearly explain any API security constraints that may apply.